 Wealth Watch does not take discretion concerning voting proxies on behalf of its clients.
-Wealth Watch will endeavor to make recommendations to clients on voting proxies regarding shareholder vote, consent, election, or similar actions solicited by, or concerning, issuers of securities beneficially held as part of Wealth Watch supervised and/or managed assets.
+Wealth Watch will endeavor to make recommendations to clients on voting proxies regarding shareholder vote, consent, election, or similar actions solicited by, or concerning, issuers of securities beneficially held as part of

+Wealth Watch supervised and/or managed assets.
 In no event will Wealth Watch take discretion concerning voting proxies on behalf of its clients.
 Except as required by applicable law, Wealth Watch will not be obligated to render advice or take any action on behalf of clients concerning assets presently or formerly held in their accounts that become the subject of any legal proceedings, including bankruptcies.
-From time to time, securities held in the accounts of clients will be the subject of classaction lawsuits.
-Wealth Watch has no obligation to determine if securities held by the client are subject to a pending or resolved class-action lawsuit.
+From time to time, securities held in clients' accounts will be the subject of class-action lawsuits.
+Wealth Watch has no obligation to determine if the client's securities are subject to a pending or resolved class-action lawsuit.

 Wealth Watch also has no duty to evaluate a client's eligibility or to submit a claim to participate in the proceeds of a securities class action settlement or verdict.
-Furthermore, Wealth Watch has no obligation or responsibility to initiate litigation to recover damages on behalf of clients who may have been injured as a result of actions, misconduct, or negligence by the corporate management of issuers whose securities are held by clients.
+Furthermore, Wealth Watch has no obligation or responsibility to initiate litigation to recover damages on behalf of clients who may have been injured due to actions, misconduct, or negligence by the corporate management of issuers whose securities are held by clients.
 Where Wealth Watch receives written or electronic notice of a class-action lawsuit, settlement, or verdict affecting securities owned by a client, it will forward all notices, proof of claim forms, and other materials to the client.
 Electronic mail is acceptable where appropriate and where the client has authorized contact in this manner.